diego-benito-j/new_repo/README.md

 results without requiring a copy of the data being passed into a funciton.
 This is where we get to the wonderful world of pointers, and references!
-As you already know, variables are just names that indicate where some memory is, and how it should be interpreted by default[###WASNT MADE CLEAR BEFORE WITH TYPE AND CASTING; REITERATE].
+As you already know, variables are just names that indicate where some memory is, and how it should be interpreted by default.
 So, instead of making a copy of the value of some variable, we could instead just tell indicate where the value of the variable is located (i.e we can just pass the memory address).